fpgaprince/rtd/docs/source/advance.rst

 Advance
 ***********************
-Honestly, I think all FPGA designers should read/refresh every year.
+Honestly, I think all FPGA Developers should read and refresh every year!
-It will either solidfy your knowledge, test/question your understanding or teach you something new.
+It will either solidify your knowledge, test/question your understanding or teach you something new!

 https://docs.xilinx.com/r/en-US/ug949-vivado-design-methodology/Design-Creation-with-RTL